Section: Travel Index: F-05

 - Travel charge card

 The designated state-contracted travel agency that honors state contracted airfare rates provides authorized travelers with group and individual passenger travel services, included but not limited to planning, reservations and ticketing for commercial air carriers and air service.
-Use of the designated state-contracted travel agency allows official University trips to be billed directly to a University travel card.
+Use of the designated state-contracted travel agency allows official University trips to be billed directly to a University travel card, except for moving or relocation expenses, which are not allowed on a University travel card.
 Direct billing by travel vendors is not allowed.

 - State-Appropriated Funds